In rural Wisconsin, former employees lift curtain on troubled crypto mine

 SOS Limited’s arrival in Wisconsin coincided with the company’s public acknowledgment that it’s under investigation by the Securities and Exchange Commission.

-The investment firms’ critical reports, published in February 2021, questioned the company’s legitimacy as a cryptocurrency operation.

-Hindenburg Research, which publishes information and makes stock bets on what it suspects are failing companies, seized on SOS Limited’s publicity photos of another one of its alleged equipment suppliers.
-Other sources suggested that the photos were actually from an entirely different — and unconnected — Chinese cryptocurrency operation.

-Another research firm released information that the company purportedly supplying SOS Limited with $20 million worth of computer equipment to mine cryptocurrencies was actually a shell company created to give the illusion of progress.
+One firm reported that the company purportedly supplying SOS Limited with $20 million worth of computer equipment to mine cryptocurrencies was actually a shell company created to give the illusion of progress.

-“SOS stands behind the integrity of the company and remains committed to maintaining transparency and the highest ethical principles,” it said in a lengthy web statement.
+“SOS stands behind the integrity of the company and remains committed to maintaining transparency and the highest ethical principles,” it said.

-The company has agreed to pay $5 million to settle a class-action lawsuit by former shareholders who had sued following the allegations raised by the research firms.
-SOS Limited admitted no wrongdoing, but it also did not answer the core allegation contained in the complaint.
+The company agreed to pay $5 million to settle a class-action lawsuit by former shareholders who had sued following the allegations raised by the research firms.
+SOS Limited admitted no wrongdoing.

-“There has been a distinct lack of communication from SOS on its business operations, and its questionable deals,” Anderson said.
-“And it seems clear that shareholders want the answers to those questions.”

-But some investors hope the problems are more of a cultural disconnect than evidence of fraud.

 Wisconsin expansion put on ice

-The cryptocurrency operation quietly expanded in early 2022 by beginning to move its equipment outside the confines of the mill’s thick walls.
+The Park Falls cryptocurrency operation quietly expanded in early 2022 by beginning to move its equipment outside the confines of the mill’s thick walls.

-The din of computers and cooling equipment has been a problem in other parts of the country including Niagara Falls, New York, a city that’s used to the roar of North America’s largest waterfall.

 The company came back with an application, but it was voted down in August because there was no engineering survey on how much noise the outdoor operation would generate.

-While that was happening, SOS investors hungry for updates looked to the Price County Review, a weekly newspaper headquartered in Phillips, the county seat, for updates on the cryptocurrency operation.

-Company executives shared a write-up in the local newspaper, one of the few reports of progress on the ground after SOS had raised hundreds of millions of dollars from investors.

-The company last June released a short video, a rare public statement about its cryptocurrency operation in Wisconsin.
-It showed the interior of the Park Falls operation.
-The video was evidence of cryptocurrency mining at the first of three U.S. sites it had announced in April 2021.
+The vote came two months after the company released a short video, a rare public statement about its Wisconsin business.
+It showed the interior of the Park Falls operation and was evidence of cryptocurrency mining at the first of three U.S. sites it had announced in April 2021.

 That announcement described a partnership with U.S.-based holding companies with power agreements in Park Falls; Stacyville, Maine; and Niagara, Wisconsin.